KavinTheG/chip8/README.md

 # chip8

-This repository contains my code for a CHIP-8 intererter written in C. Essentially, this project is capable of interpreting every chip8 instruction and executing the appropriate function.
+This repository contains my code for a CHIP-8 interpreter written in C. This project is capable of interpreting every chip8 instruction and executing the appropriate function.
 The following features are includes in this project:

 - 4K memory
 - 16 general purpose registers